Juan Minaya: Minnesota Twins

 On January 28, 2020, Minaya signed a minor league deal with the Minnesota Twins organization.
 On August 28, 2020, Minaya's contract was selected to the active roster.
 On September 1, Minaya was designated for assignment without making an appearance for the big league club.
 Minaya was outrighted to the alternate training site and elected free agency on October 7, 2020.

 On December 17, 2020, Minaya re-signed with the Twins on a new minor league contract.
 On May 29, 2021, Minaya was selected to the active roster.
 After recording a 4.26 ERA in 4 appearances for Minnesota, he was designated for assignment on June 5.
 He was outrighted to the Triple-A St. Paul Saints on June 8.
 On July 17, Minaya was re-selected to the active roster.

 On November 30, Minaya was non-tendered by the Twins, making him a free agent.
 On March 11, 2022, Minaya re-signed with the Twins on a minor league contract.
 On May 28, 2022, Minaya had his contract selected to the major league roster.
 He was designated for assignment on June 7.
 Minaya cleared waivers and was sent outright to the Triple-A St. Paul Saints on June 11.
-He was released on September 5, 2022.
+On July 1, Minaya was selected back to the active roster.
+He was designated for assignment on July 4 and sent outright to Triple-A St. Paul on July 6.
+In 6 total appearances for Minnesota, Minaya logged a 5.59 ERA with 11 strikeouts in 9.2 innings of work.
+He was released by the Twins organization on September 5.